-Trekking permits and fees: You will need to purchase a trekking permit to enter the Sagarmatha National Park, as well as a TIMS card (Trekkers Information Management System).
+Trekking permits and fees: You will need to purchase a trekking permit to enter the Sagarmatha National Park and a TIMS card (Trekkers Information Management System).
 These permits cost around $40 and $10, respectively.

 Accommodation: During the trek, you will stay in luxury lodges or tents, which will come at a higher cost than more basic options.

-Food and drinks: Meals during the trek are typically included in the cost of the trip, but you may incur additional costs for drinks, snacks, and special requests.
+Food and drinks: Meals during the trek are typically included in the cost of the trip, but you may incur additional charges for drinks, snacks, and special requests.

 Guides and porters: A professional guide and porters to carry your gear will be provided, and their fees are usually included in the cost of the trek.

-Insurance: It is highly recommended to purchase travel insurance before embarking on the trek, to cover any unexpected medical or emergency expenses.
+Insurance: It is highly recommended to purchase travel insurance to cover any unexpected medical or emergency expenses before embarking on the trek.

 Souvenirs and other miscellaneous expenses: You may want to purchase souvenirs or other items during your trip, which will add to your overall costs.